When I was growing up my pastor was larger than life in my eyes.

 It was my beautiful pastor’s wife, reaching in.

 My pastor’s family did other things.
-They came to the plays I was in, they showed up when invited to our big, loud family celebrations, and they invited me into their home to babysit for their precious children.
-All of these things made life together real for me, it helped me to understand that the Church isn’t four walls and a steeple, but people invested in one another, in and out of trials.
+They came to the plays I was in, they showed up without judgement when they were invited to our big, loud family celebrations, and they invited me into their home to babysit for their growing children.
+All of these things made the concept of life together real for me, it helped me to understand that the Church isn’t four walls and a steeple, but people invested in one another, in and outside of trials.

-I went to Concordia, found the deaconess program, met friends for a lifetime, devoured the Word, and married my hilarious husband, who happened to be pre-seminary.
+I did go to Concordia.
+I found out you could major in theology (really it was like someone told me that you could major in the Bible!).
+I found out that God was concerned for women and their needs through the deaconess program.
+I met friends for a lifetime and married my hilarious husband, who happened to be pre-seminary.
 I turned out just fine and I am forever grateful to one pastor’s wife who took a little time to invest in me.

 How many of us have been impacted by the woman who happens to be married to the pastor?
-I want them to know, they make a difference.
+I want these women to know that they make a difference.
 Whether in quiet conversation or overt leadership, these women have an impact, and I, for one, am grateful.

 Let’s share our stories!
 Tell me about a pastor’s wife that had an impact on your life.
-You can share in the comments or contact me for a guest post.
-Blessings, as you bless those around you, friends!
+Share in the comments or on social media with the hashtag #lovemypastorswife #ilovemyshepherd